DIOLLIA/Terraform-workout/Configure_system_and_Terraform_setup.md

 Look at https://github.com/kreuzwerker/terraform-provider-docker
 and use example from readme to create main.tf file inside the directory

 Use `terraform init` (`tfi` with applied aliases) to Initialize the project, which downloads a plugin called a provider that lets Terraform interact with Docker.
-It will create also .terraform dir.
+It will create also .terraform directory with its files.

 Then you can run `tfa` to make terraform create docker container with nginx